grnet/snf-image-creator/docs/usage.rst

    cleaning up...

-If I want your images to also have all normal user accounts and all mail files removed, you can create it specifying the *--enable-sysprep* option like this:
+If we want the image to have all normal user accounts and all mail files removed, we can create it specifying *--enable-sysprep* option like this:

 .. code-block:: console

-   $ snf-image-creator --enable-sysprep cleanup-mail,remove-user-accounts ...
+   $ snf-image-creator --enable-sysprep cleanup-mail --enable-sysprep remove-user-accounts ...

 Dialog-based version
 ====================